OfficeDev/Microsoft-Teams-Samples/samples/graph-chat-lifecycle/csharp/README.md

 ---
 page_type: sample
-description: This sample illustrates how you can use [Teams App Chat Life Cycle](https://docs.microsoft.com/en-us/graph/api/resources/chat?view=graph-rest-1.0) by calling Microsoft Graph APIs. .
+description: This sample illustrates how you can use Teams App Chat Life Cycle by calling Microsoft Graph APIs.
 products:
 - office-teams
 - office